-- Input the network address of the network drive (network addresses are listed below).
+#2.
+Input the network address (aka folder path) of the network drive (common network addresses are listed at end of the article).

-- It should then ask you for your Houghton username and password.
-Include the @houghton.edu in your username.
+3. You will then be prompted for your Houghton username and password; include the @houghton.edu in your username.

 - Click the background of your Mac Desktop.